Discover more at Allan Bank and Grasmere

 Find out when Allan Bank and Grasmere is open, how to get here, the things to see and do and more.

-With rugged 19th century woodland grounds, formal lawns, an art gallery and surrounding countryside and lakes to explore, there’s plenty to see and do at Allan Bank and Grasmere.
+With rugged 19th century woodland grounds, formal lawns, exhibitions and surrounding countryside and lakes to explore, there’s plenty to see and do at Allan Bank and Grasmere.

 From relaxing lakeshore strolls to fell-top expeditions, when it comes to walking you’re spoilt for choice here in Grasmere.
 Here are some popular walks to get you started.

 Allan Bank is a three pawprint rated place.
-Well-behaved dogs on leads are more than welcome at Allan Bank, inside or outside – even muddy ones.
+Well-behaved dogs on leads are welcome at Allan Bank, inside downstairs and outside in the garden.